yt-project/yt/doc/source/analyzing/analysis_modules/light_ray_generator.rst

 that you will want the ray segments to stay within the high resolution region.
-To do this, you must first specify the size of the high resolution region when creating the `LightRay` using the ``high_res_box_size_fraction`` keyword.
+To do this, you must first specify the size of the high resolution region when creating the `LightRay` using the ``max_box_fraction`` keyword.
 This will make sure that the calculation of the spacing of the segment datasets only takes into account the high resolution region and not the full box size.
+If your high resolution region is not a perfect cube, specify the smallest side.
 Then, in the call to :func:`~yt.analysis_modules.cosmological_observation.light_ray.light_ray.LightRay.make_light_ray`, use the ``left_edge`` and ``right_edge`` keyword arguments to specify the precise location of the high resolution region.